A conversation with Kristine Mays, James Moore, Malik Seneferu, Denise Pate, and Flo Wiley

 Kristine Mays captures physical and spiritual movement using thousands of interconnected strands of wire.
 Over more than two decades, she has developed a unique method of bending and hooking rebar tie wire into monumental figures without molds.
 A San Francisco native, Mays has exhibited nationally and internationally, with work in the permanent collections of the Smithsonian and the Crocker Art Museum.
 Her past public art works include a 400 pound Heart of San Francisco, benefiting the San Francisco General Hospital Foundation.
 An installation of her work is permanently installed at the East Lake Station of the Metropolitan Atlanta Rapid Transit Authority (MARTA) in Georgia.
 Mays is represented by Modernism Gallery. kristinemays.com

-James Moore is a sculptor and painter from Oakland, California whose work explores balance, movement, and shared emotional experience.
-His stainless steel and aluminum sculptures use distilled gesture and simplified geometry to suggest motion.
-His color field paintings, created through layered glazes on wood panels, offer quiet, atmospheric spaces for reflection.
-Moore has produced public art across the United States, including recent commissions for Shields-Reid Park in Richmond.
-These projects reflect his belief that public spaces gain meaning when artwork speaks to the values and interests of the communities they serve, enhancing a sense of place and belonging for those who encounter it. instagram.com/moorecontemporaryart
+James Moore is a sculptor and painter born and raised in California.
+His work explores abstract and stylized human forms that examine balance, movement, and shared emotional experiences.
+His contemporary metal sculptures in stainless steel and aluminum use simplified geometry to suggest motion and emotion without literal detail.
+His color field paintings, built through layered glazes on wood panels, create atmospheric spaces for reflection and inner connection.
+James has public art installations across the United States, including recent large-scale commissions for Shields-Reid Park in Richmond, California.
+He believes public spaces gain meaning when artwork speaks to community values, enhancing belonging for those who encounter it.
+In the studio, he creates sculptures, paintings, and prints drawing from geometry, gesture, and emotional resonance.
+His practice creates enduring works that bring a sense of balance and presence into the spaces people move through, from civic settings to private environments.

 Denise Pate is an arts administration leader with over 30 years of experience supporting artists, cultural organizations, and public-sector arts funding.
 She is currently the Director of Community Investments at the San Francisco Arts Commission where she is responsible for stewarding $11-13 million in municipal funding annually to invest in San Francisco’s individual artists and arts nonprofits, with a focus on racial and cultural equity.
 Pate has worked with organizations including California College of the Arts, Youth in Arts, Young Audiences of Northern CA, and Oakland’s Cultural Affairs Division.
 Her extensive board service includes Dance/USA, Luna Dance Institute, and Dancers’ Group.
 She currently co-chairs the Darryl Chappell Foundation, which supports visual artists worldwide.
 Pate holds a B.A. in Movement Education and an M.B.A. denisepate.com